khushijain21/otelgokit/README.md

 ## Some Notes
 go-kit-log supports structured key-value logging.
 For the purpose of our use case, please keep following notes in mind.

-- Timestamp is extracted if the value is of type `time.Time`
+- Timestamp is extracted only if the key matches the keyword "ts".
 - logging level is extracted only if the key matches the keyword "level"

     Currently, the following levels are supported.
 You may clone to add/remove/customize it according to your requirement.
 Follow this piece of [code](https://github.com/khushijain21/otelgokit/blob/main/log.go#L135)